 Tudor Court Design Review Process Overview

-Join us for a Tudor Court Placemaking Public Open House at 6 p.m. on Monday, November 13 at Writers Theatre.
-Teska Associates will present three concepts for feedback from the community.
-Learn more below and download the event flyer here.
+Thank you to all who joined us for the Tudor Court Placemaking Public Open House on Monday, November 13 at Writers Theatre.
+View the presentation PowerPoint here.

 Glencoe’s Downtown Plan, adopted in December 2016, recommends the Village should reinvest in initiatives that support private property improvements and enhance the downtown district’s attractiveness and unique character.
 Tudor Court was specifically identified in the Downtown Plan as presenting an opportunity for place-making through special streetscape treatments.
 In particular, enhancements that support the emerging “arts core” thanks to Writers Theatre and surrounding galleries, were highlighted as a priority.
 The intention is to create public and semi-public spaces that facilitate both social and economic exchanges – places where friends gather, celebrations are held and cultures mix.